IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.2.2.2 JWT BPPC extension

-In an environment which uses the IHE BPPC profile for documenting the consent, the Authorization Server and Resource Server SHALL support the following extension parameter:
+In an environment which uses the IHE Basic Patient Privacy Consents (BPPC) Profile for documenting the consent, the Authorization Server and Resource Server SHALL support the following extension parameter:

 - *patient\_id*: Patient identifier related to the Patient Privacy Policy Identifier.
 It's value SHOULD be the patient identifier in CX syntax or as URL.